xxDarkSoul07xx/Round-Robin-Arbiter/README.md

 # Round-Robin-Arbiter

 This is a parametrized round robin arbiter written in SystemVerilog with a testbench.
+It was built in EDA Playground and simulated with Icarus Verilog 12.0.

 Here are its features:
 1. Fair arbitration with a round-robin scehem